HairySpoon/htlfc/docs/INSTALL.md

 * Windows and MacOS users can create this association through File Manager or right-click and "Open With".
 * Operating systems that follow the Freedesktop specification require an update to their MIME database.
 Read on.

-From the GitHub repository (or your local copy if you used the Manual Method), visit the `mime` sub-directory and copy the `.xml` files to one of:
+From the GitHub repository (or your local copy if you used the Manual Method), visit the `share/mime` sub-directory and copy the `.xml` files to one of:

 * `~/.local/share/mime/packages`  - for a specific user
 * `/usr/share/mime/packages/`  - system wide.